Why Visit a Hearing Specialist?

 “Most audiologists have a clinical doctorate degree and are experts in the field of hearing health and balance disorders,” said Gregory Horton, audiologist and administrator at Rochester Hearing & Speech Center.
 “They are working to improve quality of life issues related to ear-related concerns.”

-He listed reasons for seeing an audiologist for a hearing test to include suspected difficulty or change of hearing, tinnitus (known as “ringing in the ears”), balance disorders or vertigo, ear pain or sustained ear pressure, discharge or drainage from the ears, or impacted ear wax.
+He listed reasons for seeing an audiologist to include suspected difficulty or change of hearing, tinnitus (known as “ringing in the ears”), balance disorders or vertigo, ear pain or sustained ear pressure, discharge or drainage from the ears, or impacted ear wax.
 Numerous conditions can affect hearing.

 “Sometimes hearing loss can be related to other medical concerns and an audiologist may be the first health care provider to suspect this issue,” Horton said.
 “Once these conditions are suspected, a referral to an ear specialist (otolaryngologist) would be recommended for an additional evaluation.”